Stably positive Lyapunov exponents for symplectic linear cocycles over partially hyperbolic diffeomorphisms: Proof of Theorem and

 \begin{proof}

 To prove Proposition \ref{p.densepinching} let us recall some results.

 We say that an $f$-invariant measure $\mu$ is \emph{non-periodic} if for every $k\in \integer$ $f^k\mid_{\supp \mu}$ is not the identity map.
 By Xu~\cite{Xu15} in a very general topology (including the $H^{\alpha}(M)$ topology) there exists a dense set of cocycles with $L(A,\mu)>0$.
-So if there exist some $\tf$-periodic point such that $\mu^c_{\tp}$ is non-periodic we are done.
+So if there exist some compact periodic center leaf $\cW^c(p)$ such that such that $\mu^c_{p}$ is non-periodic we are done.

+If we are not in the previous case we can do the following: first we need periodic points of arbitrarily large period, \begin{itemize} \item for class $\nA$: We are assuming that for every $\tf$-periodic point $\tp\in\tM$, there exist $k(\tp)$ such that $f^{k(\tp)}_{\tp}\mid_{\supp \mu^c_{\tp}}=\id$.
+As $\tf$ is an hyperbolic homeomorphism there exist periodic points of arbitrary large period, then as $k(\tp)$ is at least the period of $\tp$ we have arbitrary large $k(\tp)$, \item for class $\nB$: If for every periodic point $p\in \supp(\mu)$, the invariant measure is periodic this means that $\frac{1}{T_p}$ is rational. $T_p$ can be taken arbitrarily large, so we have rational rotations with arbitrarily large period. \end{itemize}